arviinnd/1-Analyse-birthrate-dataset-using-numpy-and-pandas/README.md

-# Hello-World
+# Python
 Beginning

-My name is Arvind.
-I am working on GitHub.
+My name is Arvind. this is my repository